kaushik94/Alex/README.md

 ```

 The above 2 comments can be anywhere in the file.
 If you run only with inputs, you will just recieve the output.
+Also you can have multiple inputs/outputs but length of outputs(if any) should have the same length as inputs,
+input-output should have same order.

 And then execute

 `alex <file-name>`